-It’s hidden in the words of folklore, poems, songs, fairytales and stories; esides in place names, leaks through into the names we understand, twisting them and changing them.
+It’s hidden in the words of folklore, poems, songs, fairytales and stories; resides in place-names, leaks through into the things we understand, twisting them and changing them.
 These slabs of life in our sterile farmland carry a weight beyond wood and wildlife; a breadth and depth of history you can sense and if you go equipped.
 The dimensions of woodlands through time stand out as proud as the raised earth boundaries dug here in medieval times which can still be traced off through the shadows filtering off into the trees away from the entrance cut.

 There are hints here of a life before the Vikings and Saxons; a Middle Bronze Age barrow sits nearby on the edge of Watton on the old RAF radar site, dug in 2010 it’s now housing.
 It contained a Bronze Age cremation urn, other cremation evidence, and axe heads.
 It had also been reused, the dig turned up a Roman Skeleton lying on it’s side, dated from somewhere between the 1st and 4th century.
 The B1108 from Norwich beats a grey line accompanied by the white regular blip of milestones along the roadside, at least in part it seems to plot a Roman road from Denver to Caistor St Edmund.
 This is in essence a farming town, a marketplace and would almost certainly have existed as a community before records name it as Wada’s Tuna with its butter market before too the Norman’s threw up a new church in stone over whatever it obliterated.
 We’re here, right back to our relatives in the Mesolithic.
 As it all these soft untouched landscapes, who knows what sleeps below.
 Curiously the name has back-formed into another word-pairing, Watt and tun a medieval hare and barrel.